geoserver/geoserver/doc/en/user/source/community/opensearch-eo/database.rst

   temporal ones
 * The ``htmlDescription`` drives the generation of the visible part of the Atom OpenSearch response, see the dedicated section later to learn more about filling it
+* The ``workspaces`` field is an array used to specify the GeoServer workspaces that the collection is associated with.
+  If the field is left empty or null, or if the array contains a null value, the collection will be associated with all workspaces.
+If the field is populated, the collection will only be associated with the specified workspaces and will be hidden from workspace specific STAC calls.

 The ``collection_ogclink`` table contains the OGC links towards the services providing visualization and download access to the collection contents.
 See the "OGC links" section to gather more information about it.